-BUSN 498 - Internship in Business (1-6 cr hrs)
+BUSN 498 - Internship in Business (1-3 cr hrs)

 This course provides on-the-job experience directed by a member of the School of Business faculty.
-The internship is monitored and evaluated by a faculty sponsor, in verification and close consultation with the supervising representative of the business/agency.
+Student is responsible for obtaining a satisfactory internship.
+The internship is monitored and evaluated by a faculty sponsor, in verification and close Consultation with the supervising representative of the business/agency.
 LMU retains ultimate control and supervision of the internship.
-Sixty (60) contact hours per semester hour of credit is required.
-May be repeated to a total of 9 credit hours and applicable to program and/or degree requirements.
-Prerequisite: approval of the chair.
-Fall, Spring.
+Forty (40) contact hours per semester hour of credit is required.
+May be repeated to a total of 9 credit hours and applicable to program and/or degree requirements.)
+Prerequisites: at least Junior classification, declared Business major or minor, and approval of the course instructor.
+Fall and Spring as needed.